DecodeDead/Chatbot/README.md

 ### FastAPI on Vercel

-1. Create a `vercel.json` file in the `fastapi_app` directory with the following content:
+1. Create a `vercel.json` file in the `fastapi-app` directory with the following content:

     ```json
     {